 Helping older people in your community

-During this unprecedented time, older people across our communities could be feeling a little low.
-In this blog we've listed six ways you can help support older and vulnerable people in your local community.
+Read our top six ways you can safely help support older and vulnerable people in your local community.

 Sending letters, cards or postcards to older people can be a great way of showing you’re thinking about them, or making homemade cards and gifts can help to lift spirits.